UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr_twap_or_30_day.md

 The motivation for calculating [COMPUSDCAPR-30DAY/USD] is described in UMIP #.
 Potential use cases are also in UMIP #.

 The motivation for using a different price depending on the DVM timestamp is similar to UMIP-22.
-For the creation of a APR futures contract, we use the TWAP pre-expiry and the true [COMPUSDCAPR-30DAY/USD].
+For the creation of a APR futures contract, we use the TWAP pre-expiry and the true [COMPUSDCAPR-30DAY/USD] at expiry.
 This allows the expiring multiparty to stay collateralized at the price the market expects [COMPUSDCAPR-30DAY/USD] will be at expiration.
 This allows traders to bet on the expectation of the APR over the period of specific months in the future, rather than betting on aggregated real time interest rates.

 Potential uses for `CAR` are described in UMIP #.